yisraeldov/bhbst/README.md

 - [X] Add an API to call the methods
 - [X] Make a simple UI
  - [ ] Style the UI
+ - [ ] More advanced UI with React
-- [ ] Add documentation on how to run server
+- [X] Add documentation on how to run server
-- [ ] Add documentation on installing dependecies.
+- [X] Add documentation on installing dependecies.